janakan2466/Janakan2466/README.md

 <h2 align="left">👨🏻‍💻 About Me</h2>

 - :computer: Intersted in learning new technologies
-- :hourglass_flowing_sand: Exploring systems engineering, data engineering, devops
+- :hourglass_flowing_sand: Exploring all streams of computer & software engineering
 - :rocket: Always ready to collaborate
-- :dart: <q>If human life were long enough to find the ultimate theory, everything would have been solved by previous generations.
-Nothing would be left to be discovered</q> <address>~Stephen Hawking</address>
+- :dart: <q>The important thing is not to stop questioning; curiosity has its own reason for existing</q> <address>~Albert Einstein</address>
 - :trophy: I aspire to be a leader
-- :zap: Fun fact: Russia built a computer that ran on water in 1936.<br>
+- :zap: Fun fact: Russia built a computer that ran on water in 1936<br>

 <h2 align="left">:coffee: Find me</h2>